 What about fresh pasta?

-How to boil pasta perfectly
+How to boil pasta (step by step)

-FOUR: Just before transferring pasta to sauce or draining, reserve a cup of cooking water.
+4. Just before transferring pasta to sauce or draining, reserve a cup of cooking water.

-SIX: I transfer the cooked pasta directly from the water into the sauce with tongs (or a spider strainer for short shapes).
+5. Transfer the cooked pasta directly from the water into the sauce with tongs (or a spider strainer for short shapes).

-Finishing the pasta IN the sauce
+Finishing the pasta in the sauce

 What NOT to do